GwendolynK-zz/cfg-editor/README.md

 <br>
 you can also put in other parts folder, BUT ONLY PARTS FOLDERS! <br>
 once it is in a parts folder, just run it! it seems simple <br>
+you can run it more than once, it will only add module to cfg files that dont already have it! <br>
 <br>